aurielfournier/CV/Auriel_Fournier_CV.md

 ## Education

-Ph.D. in **Biological Sciences**  2017 (expected) - Arkansas Cooperative Fish and Wildlife Research Unit
+Ph.D. in **Biological Sciences**  May 2017  - Arkansas Cooperative Fish and Wildlife Research Unit
 **University of Arkansas** Fayetteville, AR - Distinguished Doctoral Fellowship Recipient

-**Autumn migration ecology of rails on intensively managed wetlands**
+**Phenology, Habitat Use, and the Impacts of Wetland Management on Autumn Migrating Rails in Missouri**
+- Dr. David G. Krementz, Adviser

 - Hierarchical modeling to predict rail density and examine habitat use
 - Hiring, training and managing a four person field crew
 - Developing new survey methodology for autumn migrating rails